 Do you ever stand in your closet wondering what to wear?
 I used to, until I had a wardrobe makeover that changed everything.
-My friend, Barb Woodard, runs An Eye for That, a business helping women shop their closets and put together outfits that are flattering.
+My friend, Barb, runs a business helping women shop their closets and put together outfits that are flattering.
 She helped me massively declutter and organize my closet.

 The most important thing I learned about how to declutter and organize your closet